Tim McCoy: Interrupted by World War II

 In 1942, McCoy ran for the Republican nomination for the open U.S. Senate Seat from Wyoming.
 During that campaign, he established the first statewide radio hookup in Wyoming broadcasting history.
 He lost in the primary and within 48 hours volunteered for active duty with the U.S. Army.

 He had maintained his Army Reserve commission and was immediately accepted.
 McCoy spent the war in the U.S. Army and performed liaison work with the Army Air Forces in Europe, winning several decorations.
 He retired from the army, and reportedly never lived in Wyoming again.
 His Eagle's Nest ranch was sold.
-He retired from acting in films after the war, except for a few cameo appearances much later.
+He retired from acting in films after the war, except for a few cameo appearances much later, as in the all-star blockbuster Around the World in 80 Days (1956).

 Television host

 McCoy hosted a KTLA television show in Los Angeles in 1952, titled The Tim McCoy Show, for children on weekday afternoons and Saturdays, in which he provided authentic history lessons on the Old West and showed his old Western movies.
 His co-host was the actor Iron Eyes Cody who, while of Italian lineage, played an American Indian both on and off screen.
-McCoy won a local Emmy but didn't attend to receive the award.
-He was competing against Webster Webfoot in the Best Children's Show category and refused to show up, saying "I'll be damned if I'm going to sit there and get beaten by a talking duck!"
+McCoy won a local Emmy for "Best Children's Show" but didn't attend to receive the award.
+He was competing against Webster Webfoot, a puppet character seen in McCoy's time slot on another station.
+McCoy refused to show up at the ceremony, saying "I'll be damned if I'm going to sit there and get beaten by a talking duck!"